openztcc/APE.KritaTools/README.md

 Open Krita and go to `Settings > Configure Krita > Python Plugin Manager` - Enable APE.KritaTools.

-Go to `Tools > Load APE image into Krita`.
-It will ask you to find the extensionless graphic first (i.e. SE, NE, N,  etc), and then again will ask you to open the pal file associated with it.
-There won't be a prompt for the second one, it will just open another dialog window to search for the file.

 ## Usage

 - Open Krita